Europe

 Enjoy an Outdoor Cafe

-During the summer the weather is warm and the evenings are long.
+During the summer, the weather is warm and the evenings are long.
 On my visit, we stopped at several outdoor cafes.
 I totally recommend doing it for the ambiance and the people-watching.

-At an outdoor table, we sipped local beer and ordered some Bitterballen, fried balls melty cheese.
+At an outdoor table, we sipped local beer and ordered some Bitterballen, fried balls of melty cheese.
 They are the ultimate pub snack in Amsterdam.

 The Red Light District and Coffee Shops in Amsterdam